DragunWF/ShadowPlay-Organizer/README.md

 ## How to run

+Open the terminal and navigate to this project's directory.
 The main `.py` script is in `src/main.py`.
-Pass the full path to your ShadowPlay recordings as the first and only argument to running the program.
+Run the command `python src/main.py <recordings_path_here>` shown below and pass the full path to your ShadowPlay recordings as the first and only argument to running the program.

 ```ps1
 python src/main.py "E:/Path/to/ShadowPlay/RecordingsAndScreenshots"